Benefits of A Queens Public Library Card For Your Child

 - You need to fill out a new form, and pay for any fines or lost book charges that are on the old card.

-If your child owes money for late or lost materials:
+If your child owes money for lost materials:

-- Fines can always be paid in installments.
+- Fees can always be paid in installments.
 Ask at your local library.

 Once your child has a library card: